Ernest Layman, founder of Rekosistem

 This year, Circular Economy is one of the three main focus areas (tracks) of the competition.
 Innovators are welcome to present their ideas by applying to CIIC before 4 June 2024 to win a total prize pool of Rp 10 billion to pilot their projects in Indonesia.

 To the founders out there, Ernest advises: “Trial, iterate, fail fast, and learn quickly.
-Stay true to what the market and consumer responses say about your product because that’s what really matters most,”
+Stay true to what the market and consumer responses say about your product because that’s what really matters most.”